DarrenJAN/school-notes/3b/cs-486-notes.md

 ```

 - Notes
-  - DFS with some small improvements
+  - DFS with some small improvements (can detect states that break constraints, and fail early)
   - correctness: will find a correct answer
   - ordering: which variables should be tried first?
   - filtering: can we detect failure early?